javierchavez/github-webhook-auto-deploy/README.md

 ## Configuring Files

-`deploy.service` Used to create a service that spawns uwsgi and sets paths for python binaries.
+`webhook-app.service` Used to create a service that spawns uwsgi and sets paths for python binaries.

-`deploy.ini` config of actual uwsgi instance.
+`webhook-deploy-app/webhook-deploy-app.ini` config of actual uwsgi instance.
 Secret key is set here.

-`deploy` config of nginx.
+`nginx/webhook-deploy-app` config of nginx.
 Note all requests are blocked except POST.

 ## Usefull commands